BouchardLab/pyuoi/causal_net/nonStation_ver3c_states_EM_FDR/README.md

 - `block_retry_violations`: accepted starts that violated the separation constraint after exhausting `--max_block_draw_trials`.
 - `null_*_epoch`: locked M-step histories for the null refits.

+Metadata from the bagging workflow are grouped by stage. `bagsFDR_stageA` contains the bag assembly settings, null-refit settings, per-scramble null initialization diagnostics, and `real_fit.{train,init_A,init_B,init_state, states_recovery_eval}` for the real fit on that bag.
+The aggregate file also adds `bagsFDR_stageB` for the cross-bag selection and output settings.

 The assembled bag spike train is not saved.
 It can be reconstructed from the original spike file and the ordered block starts.